 Dr. Ulrik Kristensen is a Senior Market Analyst at Signify Research with 8 years’ experience from the healthtech industry.
 Ulrik is part of the Healthcare IT team and leads the research covering Drug Development, Oncology and Genomics.
 Ulrik holds a MSc in Molecular Biology from Aarhus University and a PhD from University of Strasbourg.
 He can be reached at email@example.com.

 T: +44 (0) 1234 436 150

-AI in Drug Development & Clinical TrialsTo be published June 2020
+AI in Drug Development & Clinical TrialsPublished December 2020.

 AI in Drug Development & Clinical Trials

-This is a proposal for Signify Research’s 2020 report on the global market for AI in drug development & clinical trials to be published in June 2020.
+This is a brochure for Signify Research’s 2020 report on the global market for AI in drug development & clinical trials published in December 2020.